Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-The intuition behind this is as follows.
-Since $\Oracle{\Machine{M}}{?}$'s query tape is \emph{write}-only, its content and the position of its head do not actually contribute to determine the next step performed by $\Oracle{\Machine{M}}{?}$.
-So, the distinct IDs potentially determining $\Machine{M}$'s next action are only \iExponential{i}{}ly-many, due to the fact that $\Machine{M}$ may write \iExponential{(i-1)}{}ly-many symbols on its read/write work tapes.
-We might hence consider an ID graph for $w$ and $\Oracle{\Machine{M}}{?}$ in which only these ``next-step-influencing'' IDs are considered (i.e., IDs without the query tape).
-Within such an ID graph for~$w$ and $\Oracle{\Machine{M}}{?}$, \citet{LadnerL76} named \emph{begin nodes} the ID graph's nodes associated with IDs when $\Oracle{\Machine{M}}{?}$ \emph{receives} an answer from the oracle, plus the initial ID.
-Additionally, we call \emph{end nodes} those associated with IDs when $\Oracle{\Machine{M}}{?}$ \emph{issues} a query plus halting IDs.
-Since $\Oracle{\Machine{M}}{?}$ is deterministic, if $\alpha$ is a begin node, there is a \emph{single} partial computation from $\alpha$ terminating into an end node.
-Thus, the number of different queries that $\Oracle{\Machine{M}}{?}$, when executing on~$w$, might ever generate is bounded by the number of nodes of the ID graph of~$w$ and $\Oracle{\Machine{M}}{?}$ (remember that we are assuming not to represent the query tape in the IDs).
-Therefore, $\AllQueriesGenericOracle{\Machine{M}}{w}$ contains at most \iExponential{i}{}ly-many queries.
+The rationale is as follows.
+Because the query tape of $\Oracle{\Machine{M}}{?}$ is \emph{write\nbdash-only}, neither its content nor the position of its head affects the machine's subsequent transitions.
+In fact, to reconstruct the entire computation of $\Oracle{\Machine{M}}{?}$, it is sufficient to record the content and the position of the head of the tapes that can be read, hence the input and work tapes.
+Since $\Oracle{\Machine{M}}{?}$ may write \iExponential{(i-1)}{}ly-many symbols on its work tapes, the total number of distinct IDs of this form, i.e., IDs not including the query tape, is \iExponential{i}.
+Consider now the ID graph for $w$ and $\Oracle{\Machine{M}}{?}$ whose nodes are the IDs of this form.
+Following \citet{LadnerL76}, call \emph{begin nodes} those corresponding to the initial ID and to IDs at which $\Oracle{\Machine{M}}{?}$ receives an oracle answer.
+We introduce the term \emph{end nodes} for those corresponding to IDs at which $\Oracle{\Machine{M}}{?}$ issues a query or halts.
+Since $\Oracle{\Machine{M}}{?}$ is deterministic, starting from each begin node there is a \emph{unique} partial computation terminating at an end node.
+Hence, every query generated during the execution on $w$ is associated with some node of this ID graph.
+Since the number of distinct IDs of this form is \iExponential{i}{}, it follows that $\AllQueriesGenericOracle{\Machine{M}}{w}$ contains at most \iExponential{i}{}ly\nbdash-many distinct queries.